-Figure 16: 2021 IMAP Services by Type, YTD
+Figure 16: 2023 IMAP Services by Type, YTD

 The response and clearance times for all IMAP assists are logged by IMAP and provided to the NCTA.
 Response time is the time from which a responder receives a call to the time they arrive on the scene.
 Clearance time is the time it takes the responder to clear the incident and return the roadway to normal operation.
-The IMAP staff's A.M. shift occurs from 6AM to 2PM, while the P.M. shift occurs from 2PM to 10PM.
+The IMAP staff's 1st shift occurs from 6AM to 2PM, while 2nd shift occurs from 2PM to 10PM.
 Shift response times may differ due to the number of drivers on duty and their coverage areas.